andeplane/deploy-function-python/README.md

 ### `function_path`

 Path to a directory containing your function.
-By using strategy.matrix, multiple functions can be used.
+By using `strategy.matrix` in your workflow, multiple functions can be used.

 ### `cdf_project`